 Last month we covered the upcoming change in leadership at the SEC.
 Today we cover equally significant, and very different, leadership changes happening at regulators in the UK and Germany

-The idea that as any new leader takes up his or her office there’s a certain energy in the organisational air and expectation of action is a valid one.
+The idea that as any new compliance leader takes up his or her office there’s a certain energy in the organisational air and expectation of action is a valid one.
 With a new president in the White House, that expectation in the US is well documented.
 The media is currently chock full of stories about President Biden’s pick to head the SEC, Gary Gensler, who’s widely expected to run a tighter regulatory ship than his predecessor, Jay Clayton.

 In the UK, the FCA has also had a relatively recent regime change.
 Last June, Nikhil Rathi was announced as the regulator’s new chief executive.
 He officially took up his post in October, and has had a lot to say about what he sees as the FCA’s priorities moving forward.
 In Germany, the head of BaFin, the country’s Federal Financial Supervisory Authority, will soon be stepping down in response to the Wirecard scandal.
 We recently covered leadership change happening at the SEC.
 Today we’re going to look at leadership changes happening at the FCA and BaFin—each the result of two very different sets of circumstances.